 This form is for candidates and their agents contesting the UK Parliamentary general election in English, Welsh or Scottish constituencies.
+It should be completed by the candidate's agent, or the candidate if you are acting as your own agent.

-This form is for recording the campaign spending used during the period known as the long campaign, which begins on 19 December 2014, and ends on the day before you officially become a candidate.
-Before completing the form, you should read our guidance for candidates and agents which is available on our website:
+This form is for recording the details of campaign spending that is used during the period known as the short campaign, which begins on the day you officially become a candidate and ends on polling day, 7 May 2015.